SyncfusionExamples/how_to_create_bullet_graph_using_flutter_charts/README.md

-# Flutter Chart Series Customization
+# How to render a bullet graph chart by using the Flutter Column Chart

 This repository contains a sample that demonstrates the array of options for how to render a bullet graph chart in Syncfusion Charts package.

+Please refer to the blog through this [link](https://www.syncfusion.com/blogs/post/create-bullet-graph-flutter-charts).

 ## Syncfusion controls: